Skip to Content

 A DEI leader second, a mother first

-When Hawzien isn’t trying to improve the communities of those around her, she’s focused on her family, especially creating experiences for her two sons.
+When Hawzien isn’t trying to improve the communities of those around her, she’s focused on her family — especially creating meaningful experiences for her two sons and finding ways to ground herself.

-As we know, work-life balance isn’t always easy, especially when you’re a parent.
-But Hawzien knows the importance of spending time with the ones she loves, and she makes the most of it.
+Work-life balance isn’t always easy, especially as a parent, but Hawzien knows the importance of spending time with the ones she loves, and making the most of it.

 “Family time is family time,” said Hawzien.
 “I disconnect from my phone and put my family first because, at the end of the day, that’s what’s important to me.
 I’m trying to create more moments where I’m fully present — at home and at work — so that each person I’m with knows they’re important to me.”